Criminal Defense Blog

 If you’ve been harmed by police misconduct, it could help you fight the criminal charges you’re facing.
 Contact us to schedule a free consultation

-For more information please contact our Criminal Defense law firm of Ahmed & Sukaram, Attorneys at Law at the nearest location for a free consultation.
+For more information please contact our Criminal Defense law firm of Ahmed & Sukaram, DUI and Criminal Defense Attorneys at the nearest location for a free consultation.

 1625 The Alameda, Suite 405, San Jose, CA 95126